notesforgrowth/notesforgrowth.github.io/_posts/2018-11-24-Opportunity-Score.md

 author: JP Carrascal
 ---

 The Opportunity Score is a tool that helps (among other things) to estimate market opportunity, to prioritize efforts in product development and to conduct competitive analysis.
-It is part of the "Opportunity-Driven Innovation" framework created by Anthony W. Ulwick, that aims at making "innovation predictable".
+It is part of the _Opportunity-Driven Innovation_ framework created by Anthony W. Ulwick, that aims at "making innovation predictable".
 This article focuses specifically on the Opportunity Score calculation.
 However, the Opportunity Score is not a silver bullet, and if you want to use properly, you should read a bit more on the Opportunity-Driven Innovation process to get the whole picture.
 To help with that, I have included a few links in the "Further Reading" section at the end of the article.

 ## Background

 Ulwick's work on Opportunity-Driven Innovation (ODI) is based on the idea that customers mainly pay to get a _job-to-be-done_.
-This means people do not actually care about tools, features or specs, what they care about is achieving a goal (this is nicely explained by Prof. Clayton Christensen in <a href="https://www.youtube.com/watch?v=Q63PZR7mG70" target=_blank>this video</a>).
+This means people do not actually care about tools, features or specs, what they care about is achieving a goal (this is nicely explained by Prof. Clayton Christensen in [this video](https://www.youtube.com/watch?v=Q63PZR7mG70)).
 If a product of service helps customers to achieve the goal (to get a job done), they will pay for it.
 According to Ulwick, deeply understanding the customers' _job-to-be-done_ is necessary to predict whether customers will be willing to pay for a product.
 The ODI framework is a systematic approach towards analyzing jobs-to-be-done to decide whether to invest on a certain design space, and how to prioritize such investment.

 Understanding the job-to-be-done for a specific product or market requires a whole research process that is outside of the scope of the article.

 ## The Opportunity Score

  The main metric used in the ODI framework is the Opportunity Score.
-This is the result of an <a href="https://en.wikipedia.org/wiki/Gap_analysis" target=_blank>analysis of the gap</a> between the importance that customers assign to the expected outcomes of a job-to-be-done, and how satisfied they are with their current solutions.
+This is the result of an [analysis of the gap](https://en.wikipedia.org/wiki/Gap_analysis) between the importance that customers assign to the expected outcomes of a job-to-be-done, and how satisfied they are with their current solutions.

 Once a job-to-be-done has been defined, it should be broken down the into smaller job steps, and for each step, a series of _outcomes_ (as expected or desired by customers) should be enunciated.
 For instance, a job-to-be-done could be: